HexHive/halucinator-tutorial/03-bugs/README.md

 which you can get from the functions we have provided.

 The function to generate certificates takes parameters as well.
 What happens if you vary these?
-For example you might try:
+For example you might try changing the common name and extend it with random data:

 ```
     commonName=random_string(12)
 ```

-as a parameter!

-Each time the firmware crashes you may need to restart HALucinator and try again.
+Each time the firmware crashes you may need to restart HALucinator (the terminal running `./run.sh` --- press Ctrl-C and restart) and try again.
 These bugs are common programming bugs like missing length checks and format string issues, so give those a try!

 What does the output look like in HALucinator?
 What about if you send C-style format strings?